12 Things You Need to Know About Your Nest Thermostat

-A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
-With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — saving you money in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, regardless of the season or weather.
+With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — saving you money in the process.

-That’s why more people are looking to add devices like a Nest into their home.
-To add one to your home, reach out to an expert for smart thermostat installation in Bishop.
+That’s why more homeowners are considering adding devices like a Nest into their home.
+If you want to put in a Nest for your own home, call your nearest expert for smart thermostat installation in Bishop.

-From automated scheduling to energy efficiency monitoring, Nest is designed to make controlling the climate of your home effortless.
+From automated scheduling to optimizing energy efficiency, Nest is designed to make home climate control effortless.

 1. How to Reset a Nest Thermostat

-• Restart: A common feature in consumer electronics, including your tablet or computer, restarting your Nest Thermostat turns it off before starting it right back up again.
-This records your existing thermostat settings and can reapply them once you're done confirming if your Nest is frozen or not connecting to Wi-Fi.
+• Restart: This process is similar across most electronics, including your phone or computer, restarting your Nest Thermostat turns it off before starting it right back up again.
+This records your existing thermostat settings, ad can reapply them once you're done confirming if your Nest is frozen or not connecting to Wi-Fi.

-• Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-People normally only use a reset as they're moving homes and bringing the thermostat with them, or if they just want to erase their personal information from the Nest before leaving it for the next homeowner.
+• Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
+People normally only use a reset as they're moving homes and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it behind for the next resident.

-If you want to perform a reset, it helps to record existing temperature settings so you have them if they get erased.
-Next, find Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+To reset, it doesn't hurt to write down current temperature settings so they're still available if you forget or erase them.
+Next, go to Settings -> Equipment and record your system wires, heating type and safety temperature settings.

 After writing down this information, go to Settings, select Reset and press.
 You will then have five options:

-• Restart: Shuts your Nest down and reboots it while saving your settings.
-Another way to restart is to press the outside of the Nest and hold it there until it goes black, at which point you can remove your hand.
+• Restart: Deactivates your Nest before rebooting it with your settings.
+Another way to restart is to press the outside of the Nest and hold it down for a few seconds until it turns black, at which point you can remove your hand.

-• Schedule: This reset clears your entire temperature schedule—including for your hot water, if you have that programmed into your Nest.
-If you choose this, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.
+• Schedule: This type of reset clears all scheduling information—including for your hot water, if that has been connected to your Nest.
+With this option, you’ll have to input a new schedule or wait until the Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi